Position

 • Bachelor's degree in Parks and Recreation Management, Business Administration, or a related field.

-• Minimum of 3-5 years of experience in park management or a similar role.
+• Minimum of 3-5 years of experience in park management or a related field.

 Is becoming a Park Manager a good career path?

 A career as a Park Manager offers a unique blend of outdoor work and community service.
 This role involves overseeing the maintenance and development of parks and recreational areas.
-Managers coordinate with various teams to ensure these spaces are safe and enjoyable for the public.
-They often work on projects that improve the environment, such as planting trees or creating new walking paths.
-The job requires a mix of planning, leadership, and hands-on work.
-It provides a chance to connect with the community and contribute to public health and well-being.
+The job requires a mix of administrative skills and hands-on work.
+Park Managers coordinate with various teams to ensure the park is safe and enjoyable for visitors.
+They also work on projects to improve the park's facilities and features.

 • Pros: